JuliaGeo/DimensionalArrayTraits.jl/README.md

 ```
 Use the CF convention names (longitude, latitude, time, …)

-*    Subsetting based on lon/lat/depth/time (and arbitrary dimension) bounding box (how to handle irregular grid?)
+*    Subsetting based on lon/lat/depth/time (and arbitrary dimension) bounding box
+*    Irregular grid subsetting returns either: a masked array or a vector of points - need to decide
+     which occurs on `getinidex`.

 ```
 A[Lat(x), Lon(y), Time(At(t))]